kmehltretter82/frama-c-linux/CONTRIBUTING.md

 7. Check for unexpected changes.
-  Use the command `make check-lint` in your terminal from the Frama-C root directory to detect trailing spaces, tabulations or incorrect indentation (ocp-ident >= 1.8.1, camomile and clang-format are needed), and `make lint` to fix problems if any.
+  Use the command `make check-lint` in your terminal from the Frama-C root directory to detect trailing spaces, tabulations or incorrect indentation (ocp-ident >= 1.8.1, camomile, clang-format and black (Python linter) are needed), and `make lint` to fix problems if any.

   Use the command `make check-headers` in your terminal from the Frama-C root directory to detect bad file license (headache is needed), and `make headers`